 Christopher Longhurst

-Christopher Longhurst received his doctorate in Sacred Theology from the Pontifical Angelicum University, Rome in February 2009.
-He was a member of the faculty at the Marymount International School in Rome starting in 2004, and currently he conducts educational tours of the Papal Galleries at the Vatican Museums in Rome.
+Christopher Longhurst, born in New Zealand, received his doctorate in Sacred Theology from the Pontifical Angelicum University, Rome, with a specialization in theological aesthetics.
+He was a member of the faculty at the Marymount International School in Rome starting in 2004, and currently writes on the intersections of art and religion and works as a docent at the Papal Galleries at the Vatican Museums.

 Articles by Christopher Longhurst